The Business Area of Study provides industry-focused degrees with more courses in your field of specialization than at most schools.

 Upon completing the Information Assurance and Security specialization program, students will have gained valuable and applicable knowledge and skills in the field.

 Students will build upon their existing understanding of network systems and security parameters, and will delve more in depth into the problems and solutions of the current digital security situation.
 Students will learn how to design security parameters for their own security system, diagnose problems in security systems in order to develop solutions and understand the present industry expectations for a professional in this field.
-Students who complete this specialization program may expect to find work as a XXX, XXX, or XXX.

 Talk to an admissions advisor to find out how AIU's flexible programs can work with your busy life to help move your career forward.